jdesive/dockarr/README.md

 Note: This will cause downtime for your HTPC, no services will be running during this process.

+### Stopping the stack
+To stop the stack you can run the `stop.sh` script.
+This will simply just stop all the services in docker, you can then simply run the `start.sh` script again to start the stack back up.

 ### Deleting the stack
-To delete the stack you just need to run the `stop.sh` script.
+To delete the stack you just need to run the `delete.sh` script.
 This will stop and remove all services.

 Note: This does not remove media or configuration files for the HTPC.